 Teresa Theophano, LCSW, is a community mental health program director, psychotherapist, and trainer specializing in work with older adults.
-She has a long history of working with the LGBTQ community in New York City around issues of mental health, wellness, housing, and homelessness, and she spent several years helping lead SAGE’s Care Management department in providing direct services to LGBT older adults.
+She has a long history of working with the LGBTQ+ community in New York City around issues of mental health, wellness, housing, and homelessness, and she spent several years helping lead SAGE’s Care Management department in providing direct services to LGBTQ+ older adults.

-Teresa is passionate about helping to increase awareness of LGBT aging concerns and to ensure that older adult populations receive affirmative care in New York City and beyond.
+Teresa is passionate about helping to increase awareness of LGBTQ+ aging concerns and to ensure that older adult populations receive affirmative care in New York City and beyond.